intelsdi-x/snap-plugin-collector-perfevents/README.md

 /intel/linux/perfevents/cgroup/stalled-cycles-frontend/system_slice                                      <not supported>         2016-07-13 12:44:32.266638857 +0200 CEST
 /intel/linux/perfevents/cgroup/stalled-cycles-frontend/user_slice                                        <not supported>         2016-07-13 12:44:32.266644089 +0200 CEST
 ```
-(Keys `ctrl+c` terminate task watcher)

-These data are published to file and stored there (in this example in /tmp/published_perfevents).
+This data is published to a file `/tmp/published_perfevents` per task specification.

 Notice, that if perf stat command returns:
  - **not counted**, the value of metric will be `nil`